abreits/amqp-ts/README.md

 >
 > example
 >
->     // nomally not used directly, but from a queue or exchange
+>     // normally not used directly, but from a queue or exchange
 >     queue.unbind(exchange);
 >     destExchange.unbind(sourceExchange);
 >     // but can also be called directly